-2.6.1 An archive has been compiled in accordance with the project design (Appendix 1).
-A copy of the report, including a synopsis of the archive, will be deposited with Historic Scotland and a copy submitted to RCAHMS on completion of the programme.
+- 2.6.1 An archive has been compiled in accordance with the Specification (Appendix 1).
+A copy of the report, including a synopsis of the archive, will be deposited with Historic Scotland and a copy submitted to RCAHMS on completion of the programme. - 2.6.2 The archive emprises approximately the following material: